-Note: The figure shows the relationship between estimated school quality (Y axis) and reported school spending on teachers divided by the number of teachers at the school (X axis, in thousands).
-Detailed data on spending is available only after 2013 so is not used directly in the model but provides support for the estimated value added capturing real differences in the quality of the learning experience at the school.
-Further results relating teacher quality and school academic quality is presented in Calle, Gallegos, and Neilson (2019).
+Note: The two first figures show the binscatter estimation of the regression between the estimated value-added and the score of the teachers' Mathematics college entrance exams, overall and by type of school.
+The last figure shows the relationship between estimated value-added and reported school spending on teachers divided by the number of teachers at the school (in thousands).
+Detailed data on spending is available only after 2013 so is not used directly in the model but provides support for the estimated value-added capturing real differences in the quality of the learning experience at the school.
+Further results relating teacher quality and school academic quality is presented in Calle, Gallegos, and Neilson (2019)

-5.4 Value Added and Exposure to SEP: Difference-in-Differences
+5.4 Value-Added and Exposure to SEP: Difference-in-Differences

-One of the results shown in the paper is that exposure to the policy implies significant positive effects on schools' quality, measured as the estimated value added.
+One of the results shown in the paper is that exposure to the policy implies significant positive effects on schools' quality, measured as the estimated value-added.
 Here we show these results in detail.